0x41gawor/crypto-lab/lab3/AES.md

 The other crucial property described by Shannon is "**diffusion**" -  This relates to how every part of a cipher's input should spread to every part of the output.

 Substitution sama w sobie tworzy non-linearity, jednakże nie dystrybuuje jej na cały `state`.
 Bez diffusion, ten sam bajt na tej samej pozycji dostałby tę samą transformację za każdą rundą.
-To bez sensu, bo kryptoanalitycy by po prostu analizować each byte position separately.
+To bez sensu, bo kryptoanalitycy by po prostu mogli analizować each byte position separately.

-Musimy alternować pojedyncze substytucje poprzez scramblingowanie `state'u`, ale tak, żeby substytucje zastosowane na jednym bajcie influencowały wszystkie inne bajty in the state.
+Musimy alternować pojedyncze substytucje poprzez scramblingowanie (*ang. szamotanina*) `state'u`, ale tak, żeby substytucje zastosowane na jednym bajcie influencowały wszystkie inne bajty in the state.

 <u>Each input into the next S-box then becomes a function of multiple bytes</u>, meaning that with every round the algebraic complexity of the system increases enormously.